Create a Cozy Tunisian Scarf: A Step-by-Step Crochet Guide

 Yarn over and pull through one to begin your 4th row.
 Yarn over and pull through 2.
 Repeat until the end of the row.
 You have just finished your fourth row!
 You are going to want to repeat row three and four until you reach your desired length.
 For me, I did 52 inches (with the weight, it gets longer).
 Mine is 169 completed rows.

 Now time for the final row.
-You should end your project on an even number row having just the one loop on your hook.
-However, as you might have noticed, the last row has gaps in between the stitches.
+You should end your project on an even number row, having just the one loop on your hook.
+However, as you might have noticed, the last row has gaps between the stitches.
 Now let’s fix that with the final row.

 Insert your hook behind the vertical line on the left, yarn over, and single crochet.
 You should still have just one loop.
 We are no longer carrying the loops over the row but closing the gaps as we go.
 So let’s keep going.
 Insert hook, yarn over, single crochet.
 Repeat until the very end and fasten off.

-Fold the strand in half, insert your hook in the st on the scarf, pull yarn through, and fasten by making the tails go through the loop.
-Repeat this on each st on both ends and you are done!
+Fold the strand in half, insert your hook in the stitch on the scarf, pull yarn through, and fasten by making the tails go through the loop.
+Repeat this on each stitch on both ends and you are done!